SHARING THE NORTH SHORE WITH BLACK BEARS

 Bears are most active from late February to mid-December here.
 Mild winters and access to unnatural food from humans contributes to late winter activity.
 Male bears who continue to find sufficient calories may den for shorter periods over the winter.
 Some bears occasionally leave their den in search of unnatural food and bears who do not gain enough weight to enter dormancy remain active in an effort to survive.
 Be prepared to see a bear at any time of year on the trails, in neighbourhoods and at campsites.
 Late winter sightings in residential areas are increasing each year.

 Healthy, dominant adult male bears typically occupy the best home ranges, living further away from people and often being more active at night.
 This forces bears who are vulnerable to them, such as females with cubs, juveniles, injured or older bears, to seek safety by being more active during the day.
 Those bears are also forced to live on the periphery of areas occupied by humans.
 Mother black bears are especially timid and choose to live closer to us in an attempt to keep her cubs safe.
 Her nature is to retreat from threats, but if you surprise her at close range, she may feel pressured to defend her family.
 Communicate to her that you are not a danger by using a calm tone, slowly distancing yourself and leaving the area.
 Moving bears from their home on the North Shore is not an option or a solution; vulnerable bears will always live closer to us.
-Every day, bears are in close proximity to us without incident and display their willingness to peacefully coexist with humans.
+Every day, bears live in close proximity to us without incident and display their willingness to peacefully coexist with humans.
 If more people act on ways to share the North Shore with bears, we know we can be respectful neighbours.
 Black bears can live for 25 years or more.
 Sadly, bears that live closer to humans live significantly shorter lives.
 Many of our North Shore bears are killed before making it to adulthood.
 Help us to change the way we coexist with bears by learning more about these magnificent animals.

 THE FOREST IS HOME